-In terms of sport, the school certainly has the facilities to develop talent in swimming, athletics and much more.
-In addition to the PE element of the curriculum, the school expects all students to commit to at least one team sport in its ECA programme; this is expected to include football, basketball, netball, tennis, touch rugby, swimming, dance, gymnastics, orienteering and badminton.
+In terms of sport, the school certainly has the facilities to develop talent in swimming, athletics, and much more.
+In addition to the PE element of the curriculum, the school expects all students to commit to at least one team sport in its ECA programme; this includes football, basketball, netball, tennis, touch rugby, swimming, dance, gymnastics, orienteering, and badminton.

 Beyond the classroom

 There are many ways in which Brighton College Bangkok takes learning outside the classroom.
-It promises to offer an extensive programme of extra-curricular activities.
-There’s also a trips programme that runs throughout the prep school; this starts with a simple residential experience such as Night in the Library for Year 4, and builds up to a five-day residential trip for Year 8.
+It offers an extensive programme of extra-curricular activities.
+There’s also a trips programme that runs throughout the prep school; this starts with a simple residential experience such as Night in the Library for Year 2, and builds up to five-day residential trips.

-The school is still in its infancy but it does have plans to develop a community service programme, organise charitable events, and run a young ambassadors programme that will focus on real-life careers.
+The school has established a strong community through activities such as community service programme, charitable events, and a young ambassadors programme that focuses on real-life careers.

 Admission and fees

 Brighton College Bangkok is a selective school and all students will need to pass the entrance exam and interview to be accepted.
-It’s also one of the most expensive schools in Thailand, with fees ranging from THB 680,000 for Year 1 up to THB 750,000 for Year 7 and THB 816,900 for Year 12.
+It’s also one of the most expensive schools in Thailand, with fees ranging from THB 515,000 for pre-nursery up to THB 778,200 for Year 7 and THB 892,000 for Year 12.